The perfect backpack: essential for a summer walk in Italy

 The weight of the backpack: the Via degli Dei and the Via Francigena

-If, for example, you decide to tackle the Via degli Dei, the trail from Bologna to Florence across the Apennines, you can opt for a 48-litre backpack.
-The 130 km hike is, admittedly, demanding in some sections, but can be adapted to your timeframe and ability.
-We advise you not to rush, and to enjoy the landscape at a slow pace, in 5 or 6 stages, in order to fully savour the historic route.
+If, for example, you decide to tackle the Via degli Dei, the route that connects Bologna to Florence across the Apennines, the 130 km of the walk is, yes, challenging in some sections, but it can be adjusted according to your time and ability.
+We recommend not rushing and instead enjoying the scenery at a slow pace to fully savor the historic route.

-If, on the other hand, you choose a significantly longer route, such as the Via Francigena, then you should lower the capacity of your backpack to around 28 litres.
-With its 1,000 km from the Great St Bernard Pass to Rome, along mountain paths, stony mule tracks and country roads, it is one of the most demanding pilgrimage routes in Italy, but one that is rich in charm.
+If, however, you've chosen a significantly longer route, such as the Via Francigena, then you might want to consider reducing the size of your backpack: with its 1,000 km, which wind from the Great St. Bernard Pass to Rome along mountain paths, stone mule tracks, and country roads, it is one of the most challenging pilgrimage routes in Italy, but rich in beauty.

 What to put in your backpack: a list stripped down to the essentials